zacksmash/fortify-ui/README.md

 This command will publish **FortifyUI's** views, add the `home` route to `web.php` and add the **FortifyUI** service provider to your `app/Providers` directory.

+That's it, you're all setup!
+For advanced setup and configuration options, keep reading!

 If you'd rather not include the service provider file, you can skip generating it by using the `--skip-provider` flag.

 ```bash